gordonthree/esplevel/README.md

 same data is available via websocket server on port 81

+basic html websock client is now operational!

 To do yet:

-Need to an HTML + Javascript client page and figure out how to do the graphical representation of the accelerometer data
+Need to improve html client to better emulate a spirt level.

 Trouble: